Displacement and migration in the context of governance and peacebuilding

 Migration and displacement require political responses and a reliable framework.
 GIZ supports governments, institutions and local authorities in developing a statutory, political and social framework for integrating migrants, protecting refugees and offering asylum.
 In so doing, GIZ makes sure it does not exacerbate existing conflicts.

 GIZ’s policy advice is based on human rights and on the principle of gender equality.
-It strengthens the rights of those affected and places the obligations of the states involved in the foreground: countries of origin, transit and destination are all urged to treat migrants and refugees with respect, to protect them and to uphold their rights.
-These obligations derive from international human rights conventions and the Geneva Convention Relating to the Status of Refugees.
+It strengthens the rights of those affected and emphasises the obligations of the states involved to protect the rights of migrants and refugees: These obligations derive from international human rights conventions and the Geneva Convention Relating to the Status of Refugees.